igorshevach/nginx-vod-module/README.md

 	the durations array specified on the set.
 If the durations array is not specified, the clips array must contain a single element.

+Optional fields:
+* `id` - a string that identifies the sequence.
+The id can be retrieved by `$vod_sequence_id`.
+* `language` - a 3-letter (ISO-639-2) language code, this field takes priority over any language specified on the media file (MP4 mdhd atom)
+* `label` - a friendly string that identifies the sequence. if a language is specified, a default label will be automatically derived by it - e.g. if language is `ita`, by default `italiano` will be used as the label.
+* `keyFrameDurations` - array of integers, containing the durations of the video key frames in the sequence.
+Supplying the key frame durations enables the module to both:
+	1. align the segments to key frames
+	2. report the correct segment durations in the manifest - providing an alternative to setting `vod_manifest_segment_durations_mode` to `accurate`, which is not supported for multi clip media sets (for performance reasons).
+* `firstKeyFrameOffset` - integer, offset of the first video key frame in the sequence, measured in milliseconds relative to `firstClipTime`.
+Defaults to 0 if not supplied.

 #### Clip (abstract)

 Mandatory fields: